Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/initialize-client/swift.md

 ## Add the Log in function

 At the end of `ViewController.swift`, add the `login` function needed by the user property.
-This function sets the client delegate and logs in when the user property is set to a new value:
+This function sets the client's delegate and logs in when the user property is set to a new value:

 ```swift
 class ViewController: UIViewController {